504 Accommodations for ADHD: A Teacher's Guide504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Environmental design is about reducing barriers before instruction begins.
 Think of it as designing the space around the student's brain, not asking the brain to adapt to a hostile space.

 Seating placement requires more thought than "put them in the front row."
 For students with the inattentive presentation, seating near the teacher reduces the distance between instruction and the student's attention.
 For students with the hyperactive-impulsive presentation, the front row can feel like a spotlight.
-These students often do better near an aisle or at the edge of a group where movement is less disruptive.
+These students often do better near an aisle or at the edge of a group where movement is less challenging.

 Ask the student where they focus best.
 A Year 4 teacher might say: "Marcus, I want to find the spot where you do your best thinking.
 Let's try three different seats this week and you tell me which one works."
 This shifts the conversation from compliance to collaboration.

 Sensory supports have mixed but growing evidence.
-Wobble cushions and resistance bands on chair legs improved on-task behavior in controlled studies.
+Wobble cushions and resistance bands on chair legs improved on-task behaviour in controlled studies.
 Fidget spinners, however, actually increased attention errors during classroom instruction (PMC, 2022).
 The distinction matters: a fidget tool that channels movement without visual distraction works; one that becomes a toy does not.

 Practical environment accommodations include: